WeiXinFam/CreativeCoding/p5-learnings/README.md

 - set(): The set() function sets a pixel at a given location on the canvas to a new color.
   - Just calling the set() function doesn’t change what you see—to reflect changes onto the canvas, you need to use the updatePixels() function after the set() call.

+Pixel Array

+The pixels array is a special data structure that enables us to access and manipulate pixel data—whether in the canvas or in individual images or videos.
+The get() and set() functions are actually functions that make working with pixels array easier, but slower.

+We normally think of an image as a two-dimensional matrix—an array of arrays—with each pixel having a red, green, blue, and alpha (RGBA) value.

+The pixels array is a representation of all those pixels, flattened down to a single list.
+Starting from the first pixel and moving left-to-right by rows to the last pixel, pixels stores the RGBA values for each pixel into one, single array.
+The one-dimensional array format, while harder to work with, makes accessing the data fast.

+In some cases, the pixels array will be affected by pixel density.
+The pixel density in a p5.js sketch depends on your computer monitor—many high-resolution monitors treat a single pixel on the screen as multiple smaller pixels, creating a sharper image—accordingly, the number of elements in the pixels array factors in that density.

+    - pixelDensity()
+      - One quirk of setting a different pixel density using the pixelDensity() function is that it erases everything you drew on the canvas before calling it.
+In most cases, it’s a good idea to call it first thing in the setup() function, before any other code.

+    - loadPixels()
+      - loads the pixels in a canvas, populating the built-in pixels variable.
+      - Note that when dealing with videos (or animated GIFs), it’s better to call the loadPixels() function in the draw() loop—you likely want to work with the latest frame.

+    Loading the data in the pixels array takes time—which can explain why the pixels array isn’t just available by default.
+In fact, the get() and set() functions both load the pixels every single time they’re called—which is why calling them a lot slows down the sketch significantly.

+    In contrast, accessing the entire pixels array requires loading pixels just once—which speeds up the process a lot and will allow us to do more wide-scale manipulations!

+    working with the pixels array can potentially slow down your sketch, especially if you:

+      - Load and manipulate the pixels array of high-resolution images or videos
+      - Load and manipulate the pixels array in the draw() loop.
+      - Print the pixels array to the console (we did it as a demonstration above, but this can really affect performance!)

+Manipulating Pixel Array

+Once we have the pixels array, we need to know how to read and write to it.
+That requires correctly indexing into it to get the color values for each pixel.

+Because each pixel has four color values—starting with red—we can use the following equation to find the index of the red value for a pixel at location (x,y), on a canvas that’s width pixels wide.

+`let indexOfRed = (x + y * width) * 4;` //TODO: WHY

+With the index of the red value, we can then get each color value, keeping in mind the R-G-B-A sequence.

+Again, we must call the .updatePixels() method (or updatePixels() function, if we’re manipulating the canvas) to reflect changes.

 Learnings: codeacademy

 Wall Drawing Projects: